Arastais/GlobalObjectiveSystemGS/readme.txt

 - If a company achieves victory, their ranking text in the global goals window will turn green
 - If a company fails, their text for all goals will turn green
 - If a certain challenge/goal has a time constraints (i.e. must completed before a certain year), then once that year occurs in the game, all companies who have not already achieved victory will immediately fail

+Parameter Configuration:
+- To turn an objective on, change it's value from 0.
+0 in the configuration means it's off.
+- There are intentional spaces between each challenge to seperate them and make the configuration window easier to read.
+It may look like a bug since there are arrows next to the empty line, but it was the only was to allow for empty lines within this window.
+- Goals with money amounts (i.e. company value, money in bank, etc.) are in british pound-sterling in the configuration screen.
+This is because OpenTTD converts the numbers to "Money", which means the values are converted from the base (which is pounds) into your currency set in the game options.
+This means putting in 100,000 as a config parameter will make it show as $200,000 USD in the game.